indraghosh02/painting-and-drawing-client/README.md

 # live link
 [Art Sketcher](https://painting-and-drawing-5bbe7.web.app/)
+# Website Overview
+Art Sketcher is a platform designed to streamline the exploration and management of art and craft items.
+It features essential sections like Craft Items, subcategories, team, and about us.
+By requiring users to log in for detailed item views and contributions, Art Sketcher prioritizes security and personalization.
+This approach solves the problem of scattered and disorganized art and craft information online by centralizing and categorizing items effectively, while also ensuring user privacy and security through authenticated access.

-# Features
+# Best 3 Features

-1.The website features a comprehensive homepage with an easy-to-navigate structure, including a navbar, banner, Craft Items Section, subcategory section, our team, and about us section.
+- Comprehensive Homepage: ncludes a structured navbar, banner, Craft Items Section, subcategory section, our team, and about us section, ensuring easy navigation and accessibility.
-2. Users must be logged in to view detailed information about individual craft items.
-3.Craft Items Section
-3. showcases a variety of art items and paintings, categorized into different subcategories.
-4.The subcategory section allows users to filter craft items by specific categories.
-This makes it easy for users to find items that match their interests.
-5.Once logged in, users can contribute to the site by adding new art and craft items.
-These added items appear on all art and crafts item
-6.Users can manage their contributions through the "My Art and Craft List" route.
-This section lets users view, update, and delete items they have personally added, offering control over their content.
-7.Certain routes, such as the detailed view of art and craft items, are private.
-This requires users to log in for access, reinforcing the importance of user authentication and security.

-# requirement-2
-Category Name:
-# Painting and Drawing
+- Authentication:Authentication system for user registration and login.
+Users can register with their email, set up a password, or use social media logins for seamless access.
+- User Engagement and Contribution: Users are required to log in to access detailed information about individual craft items.
+Once logged in, they can contribute new art and craft items, which are managed through the "My Art and Craft List" route, allowing them to view, update, and delete their contributions.
+Certain routes, such as viewing detailed craft item information, require users to log in.